The Quote Garden ™

 Actually... all education is self-education.
 A teacher is only a guide, to point out the way, and no school, no matter how excellent, can give you an education...
 What you receive is like the outlines in a child's coloring book.
 You must fill in the colors yourself. ~Louis L'Amour, The Lonesome Gods, 1983

 Maybe we should develop a Crayola bomb as our next secret weapon.
 A happiness weapon.
 A Beauty Bomb.
 And every time a crisis developed, we would launch one.
 It would explode high in the air — explode softly — and send thousands, millions, of little parachutes into the air.
 Floating down to earth — boxes of Crayolas.
 And we wouldn't go cheap, either — not little boxes of eight.
 Boxes of sixty-four, with the sharpener built right in.
 With silver and gold and copper, magenta and peach and lime, amber and umber and all the rest.
-And people would smile and get a little funny look on their faces and cover the world with imagination. ~Robert Fulghum, All I Really Need to Know I Learned in Kindergarten, 1986
+And people would smile and get a little funny look on their faces and cover the world with imagination. ~Robert Fulghum, All I Really Need to Know I Learned in Kindergarten, 1986, robertleefulghum.com

 And in our painting books we spread